Morrantho/sprincli/readme.md

 ### Unix / Linux / Mac Install:

 * Add an alias anywhere in your .bashrc.
-Its in your home directory, but hidden.
-Run: ls -a to see it.
+To get there, type <code>cd</code>
+anywhere in a terminal and press enter.
+Its hidden, Run: <code>ls -a</code> to see it.
+If its not there, create it with <code>touch .bashrc</code>.
 Open it with a text editor and add an alias, replacing the example directory with the location of where you placed sprincli on your pc.
 It must end with <code>Sprincli.jar</code> inside the <code>build</code> folder.